13. Negotiations to 31 January 2020

 - Transition lasts to 31 December 2020 (with possible extension)

-Please go to the Brexit FactBase section on What happens next? for details of the subsequent negotiations on the UK’s post-Brexit relationship with the EU.
+Please go to the Brexit FactBase section on Negotiations from 1 February 2020 for details of the subsequent negotiations on the UK’s post-Brexit relationship with the EU.